DanNBullock/wma_tools/README.md

 #### endpointClusterProto

 An over-engineered function which uses something akin to the [MinimumAverageDirectFlipMetric](https://dipy.org/documentation/0.16.0./reference/dipy.segment/#minimumaveragedirectflipmetric) as implemented by [Garyfallidis et al. 2012](https://dx.doi.org/10.3389%2Ffnins.2012.00175) to classify streamline endpoints as being associated with either the RAS or LPI end of the tract.
 Outputs both the endpoint identities and the coordinates.

+### Utils

+The **Utils** directory contains utility functions that are not specific to any of the above categories.
+They will not be covered invidually in this readme.

+#### External

+Contains functions obtained from outside sources, all rights are reserved by their respective authors

+#### GitUtils

+This directory contains a number of functions that were used to manage the development of the wma_tools library, specifically as it relates to github.

+#### Loaders

+Loaders features functions that were used to load datatypes which could be stored in myriad formats.

+### Visualization

+This directory contains code related to visualization

+#### plotClassifiedStreamsAdaptive

+This function is used to generate publication quality streamline anatomy figures from an input classification structure.
+The funtion plots the anatomy against a t1 cross section (of the specified view) using tools from the [Matlab Brain Anatomy](https://github.com/francopestilli/mba) toolkit.
+The **subSelect** input parameter allows users to specify the indexes of those classification structure entries that they wish to plot, while the input **colors** alllows users to specify the colors for those structures.

+#### MBAplotTracts_BL

+This function is a brainlife.io wrapper for [plotClassifiedStreamsAdaptive](plotclassifiedstreamsadaptive), and was previously associated with a standalone app.